Keast09/Arcadia/README.md

 # Arcadia
 Arcadia is a customizable Android game launcher designed to turn your device into a personalized gaming space.

-# Arcadia

-Arcadia is a customizable Android launcher focused on gaming, personalization, accessibility and performance.

 The project aims to transform the Android home experience into a dedicated and highly customizable gaming environment, while keeping the interface practical, readable and adaptable to different users.

 ## ✨ Features